Particle-based algorithm for stochastic optimal control: McKean--Vlasov formulation

+in line with the previous work \cite{MO22}.
+However, other choices could be explored.
+See, for example, \cite{reich24}, which allows one to incorporate the terminal cost $f(x)$.

-\begin{remark} While \cite{MO22} forms the basis for our work, we mention the alternative approach put forward in \cite{JTMM22}, where $v_t^\ast$ is viewed directly as an unnormalised probability density.
+\begin{remark} While \cite{MRO20} and \cite{MO22} form the basis for our work, we mention the alternative approach put forward in \cite{JTMM22}, where $v_t^\ast$ is viewed directly as an unnormalized probability density.
 This approach leads to the interpretation of the HJB equation (\ref{eq:HJB transformed}) in terms of a nonlinear Fokker--Planck equation which in turn can be approximated using interacting particles and EnKF-type approximations as in our work.
 Only deterministic control problems are considered in \cite{JTMM22}.
-Furthermore, it is not obvious whether the value function $v_t^\ast$ is always normalisable with respect to the Lebesque measure on $\mathbb{R}^{d_x}$. \end{remark}
+Furthermore, it is not obvious whether the value function $v_t^\ast$ is always normalizable with respect to the Lebesque measure on $\mathbb{R}^{d_x}$. \end{remark}

 The final step is to turn (\ref{eq:Liouville_forward}) and (\ref{eq:Liouville_backward}), respectively, into forward and reverse McKean--Vlasov SDEs \cite{MRO20}:

 Here $B_t^+$ denotes Brownian motion adapted to forward time, $B_t^-$ Brownian motion adapted to reverse time, and $\epsilon \in (0,1]$ is a free parameter determining the noise level added to the McKean--Vlasov equations.